parthasai2512/NOLA-AI-Internship-Programming-Challenge/README.md

 The code is satisfying the requirements of NOLA-AI Internship Programming Challenge(Example output) and also I have tested the additional special cases as well which is satisfying the requirements of the programming challenge:

 ## 1. Challenge output:
-Here the date and name are extracted from the image, here the name is annotated(1,2) so code logic is designed as to satisfy the requirements of the challenge.
+Here the date and name are extracted from the image, the name is annotated(1,2) so code logic is designed as to satisfy the requirements of the challenge.

 Run with: /content/drive/MyDrive/NolaImages/img1.png\
 	&nbsp;&nbsp;&nbsp;&nbsp; John Sample\